WebAR

 WebAR, previously known as the Augmented Web, is a web technology that allows for augmented reality functionality within a web browser.
 It is a combination of HTML, Web Audio, WebGL, and WebRTC.
 From 2020s more known as web-based Augmented Reality or WebAR, which is about the use of augmented reality elements in browsers.

-It was the focus of a Birds of a Feather meeting at ISMAR2012 and is now the focus of the W3C Augmented Web Community Group.
+Since the early 2020s, WebAR has been standardized through the WebXR Device API, developed by the W3C Immersive Web Working Group.
+As of June 2026, the WebXR Device API has reached W3C Candidate Recommendation Draft status, the last formal checkpoint before a specification is considered finished.
+The WebXR Augmented Reality Module – Level 1, which extends the core API with AR-specific functionality, is also maintained by the same working group.

 Features

 Browser augmented reality for smartphones has a number of features that distinguish it from similar content in special apps.